 Students are required to follow Mason's current policy about facemask-wearing.
-As of August 11, 2021, all community members are required to wear a facemask in all indoor settings, including classrooms.
-An appropriate facemask must cover your nose and mouth at all times in our classroom.
-If this policy changes, you will be informed; however, students who prefer to wear masks either temporarily or consistently will always be welcome in the classroom.
+Students who prefer to wear masks either temporarily or consistently will always be welcome in the classroom.

 Campus Closure or Emergency Class Cancellation / Adjustment Policy

 If the campus closes, or if a class meeting needs to be canceled or adjusted due to weather or other concern, students should check Blackboard [or other instruction as appropriate] for updates on how to continue learning and for information about any changes to events or assignments.